Imprimatur: Catholic Church

 If further examination shows that a work is not free of doctrinal or moral error, the imprimatur granted for its publication can be withdrawn.
 This happened three times in the 1980s, when the Holy See judged that complaints made to it about religion textbooks for schools were well founded and ordered the bishop to revoke his approval.

 The imprimatur granted for a publication is not valid for later editions of the same work or for translations into another language.
 For these, new imprimaturs are required.

 The permission of the local ordinary is required for the publication of prayer books, catechisms, and other catechetical texts and for school textbooks on Scripture, theology, canon law, church history, or religious or moral subjects.
 It is recommended, but without obligation, that books on the last-mentioned subjects not intended to be used as school textbooks and all books dealing especially with religious or moral subjects be submitted to the local ordinary for judgement.

 A Catholic Imprimatur is often accompanied by a Maltese Cross ✠ before the name of the Bishop.

 In 2011, Bishop Kevin C. Rhoades was the first bishop to grant an imprimatur to an iPhone application.

 English law

 English laws of 1586, 1637, and 1662 required an official licence for printing books.
-The 1662 act required books, according to their subject, to receive the authorization, known as the imprimatur, of the Lord Chancellor, the Earl Marshall, a principal Secretary of State, the Archbishop of Canterbury, or the Bishop of London.
+The Licensing of the Press Act 1662 (14 Cha.
+2. c.
+33) required books, according to their subject, to receive the authorization, known as the imprimatur, of the Lord Chancellor, the Earl Marshall, a principal secretary of state, the Archbishop of Canterbury, or the Bishop of London.
 This law finally expired in 1695.